 Here are some examples:

 Alertness.
-“You were very alert to notice that the clerk in the store didn’t give you all the groceries.”
+“You were very alert to notice that the clerk in the store didn’t give you all the correct change.”
 Someone made a mistake and she was alert.

 Next is attentiveness.
 “Your attentiveness to others and me is an example for me to be more attentive to people.
 You are always so focused even when one of the children is talking to you.
 You listen so well.”
 Attentiveness.